 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 Walt Disney World Resort

 I couldn’t make a list of Orlando attractions without mentioning Walt Disney World at the top.
 For many people, Walt Disney World is synonymous with Orlando, and for good reason.
 For many visitors, Disney is the top thing to do in Florida.
 It has everything you need for a complete vacation – hotels, dining, theme parks, miniature golf courses, water parks, and more!

-Disney is constantly adding new lands and rides, like Rise of the Resistance at Star Wars: Galaxy’s Edge.
+Walt Disney World is constantly adding new lands and rides, like Rise of the Resistance at Star Wars: Galaxy’s Edge.
 Of course, you can also always experience the welcoming nostalgia of entering the Magic Kingdom.
 Just be sure to read my article on when to visit Disney World for the fewest crowds.

 👉 Pro Tip: Visiting Disney with children in the summer?
 Don’t try to stay at the parks all day or you’ll just end up with hot, cranky children!
 Get in some rides in the morning, then return to your hotel for lunch, a nap, and some pool time.
 You can return to the parks in the evening for more fun and fireworks.
 Browse the hotels closest to Walt Disney World on Booking, and be sure to reserve well in advance!

 Universal Orlando Resort

 For years, Universal Studios was considered second fiddle to Walt Disney World.
 However, in recent years Universal has added new hotels, rides, dining, and a water park.
 Just like Disney, you can now enjoy a complete vacation without leaving Universal property.
 And there are perks to staying at one of Universal’s hotels.
 You get a free express pass to skip the regular lines and early admission to The Wizarding World of Harry Potter.